Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 path: "/api/v1/.*"

-Hubble is Cilium’s observability layer.
-It shows in real time which packets are processed, which policies apply, which connections are established.
-A dashboard that replaces much of what previously required tcpdump + conntrack.
+Hubble[3] is Cilium’s observability layer.
+It shows in real time which packets are processed, which policies apply, and which connections are established — a dashboard replacing much of what previously required tcpdump + conntrack.
+This visibility directly complements what Pixie offers for Kubernetes observability: while Pixie captures application telemetry, Hubble covers the network layer.

-In 2023, Istio launched ambient mesh that removes sidecars using ztunnel + waypoint.
-Cilium integrates as the CNI that makes parts of that design possible, with performance traditional sidecars couldn’t match.
+Istio launched ambient mesh[4] removing sidecars via ztunnel + waypoint.
+Cilium integrates as the CNI enabling parts of that design, with performance traditional sidecars couldn’t match.

-• Service mesh without sidecars.
-If you were considering traditional Istio, Cilium with Hubble + L7 policies can replace much of it.
+• Service mesh without sidecars: Cilium with Hubble + L7 policies can replace much of traditional Istio.

-• Deep observability required.
-Hubble gives visibility other CNIs don’t natively provide.
+• Deep observability needed: Hubble provides visibility other CNIs don’t natively offer.

-• Small clusters (<20 nodes).
-Cilium’s operational overhead outweighs benefits.
+• Small clusters (<20 nodes): Cilium’s operational overhead outweighs the benefits.

 1. Test in staging with a dedicated node pool.